Apr 06, 2025

 Achieving Success through Collaboration, Engagement & Determination Program (ASCEND)

-The ASCEND program is an educational pipeline scholarship program for first generation, underrepresented, and/or low-income students which utilizes a series of intentional programming to support students in the program.
-Within the ASCEND program there are a few components: the Educational Opportunity Fund Program (EOF) and the RISE Scholarship Program.
+The ASCEND program is an educational pipeline scholarship program for first-generation, underrepresented, and/or low-income students, which utilizes a series of intentional programming to support students in the program.
+Within the ASCEND program, there are a few components: the Educational Opportunity Fund Program (EOF) and the RISE Scholarship Program.

 To be considered for the EOF program, students must complete the Common Application and select EOF.
 The six main requirements for EOF applicants are: